SincereXing/MDPageControl/README.md

 # MDPageControl
 When I want to use the paging component of `UIScrollView`, I found that there is no suitable.
 So I wrote a custom paging components, it is very convenient to use very simple.
-Now she shared to everyone, everyone in the use of the process can also give me valuable advice, thank you for using!!!
+Now shared to you, you can also give me some advice, thank you for using!!!
 ## Usage
 ```objective-c
 //选中的图片是点